MicrosoftDocs/azure-media-services/media-services/previous/media-services-dotnet-how-to-use-azure-functions.md

 1. how to ingest an asset into a Media Services account (by coping a blob into an AMS asset) and
 2. how to submit an encoding job that uses Media Encoder Standard's "Adaptive Streaming" preset.

 In the real life scenario, you most likely want to track job progress and then publish your encoded asset.
 For more information, see [Use Azure WebHooks to monitor Media Services job notifications](media-services-dotnet-check-job-progress-with-webhooks.md).
-For more examples, see [Media Services Azure Functions](https://github.com/Azure-Samples/media-services-dotnet-functions-integration).

 Replace the contents of the existing run.csx file with the following code: Once you are done defining your function click **Save and Run**.